Louis E. Burnham: Birmingham, Alabama

-In October of that year, Burnham corresponded with Florida governor Millard F. Caldwell seeking justice for victim of lynching, Jesse James Payne, a sharecropper in his late 20's.
+In October of that year, Burnham corresponded with Florida governor Millard F. Caldwell, seeking justice for lynching victim Jesse James Payne, a sharecropper in his late twenties.
 Burnham followed up with the governor, after the Governor responded to Burnham with a brief letter dated the following day.

+Immediately following the Second World War, SNYC worked intensively on voter registration of returning veterans and eliminating the poll tax that Alabama and other Southern states used to prevent Blacks from voting.
+Burnham helped organize voter registration campaigns, lunch counter sit-ins and non-violent marches.
+In 1946, Burnham led Black veterans of the Second World War on marches in Birmingham to demand the right to vote, which Blacks were largely denied throughout the South.

 In 1946, as SNYC was organizing a Southern Youth Legislature in Columbia, South Carolina, Burnham joined with activists from South Carolina to create a Leadership Training School in nearby Irmo.
-Participants included union-affiliated workers, teachers, and college students from throughout the south, many intending to start their own local SNYC chapters.
-The Southern Youth Legislature drew more than 1500 delegates and some 5000 visitors, the "biggest interracial gathering in the history of South Carolina."
+Participants included union-affiliated workers, teachers, and college students from throughout the South, many intending to start their own local SNYC chapters.
+The Southern Youth Legislature drew more than 1,500 delegates and some 5000 visitors, the "biggest interracial gathering in the history of South Carolina."
 With World War II having just concluded, the word "war" was often used in speeches, such as Burnham's, urging the attendees to "make war on white supremacy vandals who seek to turn the clock back on progress."